Losant/losant-docs/docs/edge-compute/walkthrough.md

 docker logs losant-edge-agent
 ```

-You should see output similar to the image below.
+You should see an output similar to the image below.
 If there are any errors, they will be displayed and should provide helpful information to debug any issues.

 ![Docker Logs](/images/edge-compute/walkthrough/docker-logs.png "Docker Logs")